March 15, 2023

 Generally, each talent pool has people from various departments with varying experience.
 The recruiters have minimal control over the audience they reach.
 However, with a dedicated strategy, they will have a better chance to attract the industry’s top talents.
 They can create a community of:

-Choosing the target audience gives clarity over the sourcing channels.
+This gives clarity over the sourcing channels.
 For instance, recruiters who are looking for experienced candidates will have success through referral or networking platforms instead of career fairs.
-So, here are 9 sourcing platforms that will help you to find the best candidates to nurture the community.
+So, here are some sourcing platforms that will help you to find the best candidates to nurture the community.

 Before the recruiters jump ahead on filling vacancies through the diverse pool of candidates created, they must spend some time segmenting the members to make their job easier.
 Finding the right candidate from a community of hundreds of thousands of members will be hard.
 Hence, it is important to choose some basis to define and segment the members.